 Planning Your Visit to Lima

 Lima used to be known simply as a convenient city to pass through on the way to Cusco, the Sacred Valley, and Machu Picchu.
-But about two decades ago, something happened to put the Peruvian capital on the map, and it’s stayed there ever since: thanks to a few key chefs, the rest of the world discovered a unique cuisine that had always been there.
+But about two decades ago, a few chefs put the Peruvian capital on the map to highlight a unique cuisine that had always been there.
 Now the culinary capital of South America, Lima has earned its place on every traveler's itinerary for much more than its international airport.

-And there’s a lot more to Lima than the food.
-Once you’re done eating, venture out into a city full of vibrant neighborhoods like San Isidro, Miraflores, and Barranco, incredible colonial architecture, and views of the rugged pacific coastline.
+Once you're done eating, venture out into a city full of vibrant neighborhoods like San Isidro, Miraflores, and Barranco, incredible colonial architecture, and views of the rugged Pacific coastline.
 If you have less than 24 hours here, see the ocean, wander along its clifftop paths, and stop in at a quaint café with a view, or head downtown to catch a glimpse of a grand monastery and cathedral.
-It’s just as easy to spend up to three days tasting and experiencing all the city has to offer, including a day trip to see ancient temples or a journey to Paracas.
+It's just as easy to spend up to three days tasting and experiencing all the city has to offer, including a day trip to see ancient temples or a journey to Paracas.

 Whether you're planning a trip to hike the Inca Trail, explore the tributaries of the Amazon River on a boating excursion, or trek the Peruvian Andes, you should consider spending more time in Lima.